Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Related Work

 \section{Related Work}

 This section reviews related work in three categories aligned with the research gaps identified in Section~\ref{subsec:gaps}: ISL network planning and power allocation (Section~\ref{subsec:related_planning}), game-theoretic approaches to satellite networks (Section~\ref{subsec:related_game}), and mean field games for large-scale systems (Section~\ref{subsec:related_mfg}).
-For each category, we summarize representative progress and then identify the specific limitation that motivates our approach.